 COCC does not offer any scholarships, but some high schools have funds to help lower income students.
 Check with your high school counselor or bookkeeper.

 Classes are taught by regular teachers at your high school.
-They must meet COCC's criteria for instructors and be approved by the COCC department in which their course is taught.
+Teachers must meet the same criteria as regular COCC facutly and be approved by the COCC department in which their course is taught.